-Efficient management team
+Efficient leadership team

-The simulation helps the team in exploring their practices in remote work.
-Both personal and team’s common challenges in doing remote work are examined and, at the same time, an open discussion culture is promoted.
-The variables are compiled from various guides and instructions related to remote work.
+This simulation helps the team explore their practices in hybrid work.
+Members’ personal and team challenges at work are examined and, at the same time, an open discussion culture is promoted.
+The simulation variables are compiled from various guides and instructions related to remote work.

 Biases in our thinking

 This simulation helps to understand phenomena related to thinking and interaction.
 The exercise provides background on everyday phenomena such as stereotyping and a “not invented here” type of thinking and helps the team to discuss actions and decision-making, promoting a culture of open discussion.
 The variables are based on research on the subject (in particular on Kahnemann).
 The story provides a background for a facilitated discussion of the team members’ experiences in collaboration and decision-making.
 It fosters open discussion and as such, allows conclusions to be drawn for the future enhancement of the team’s activities.

 Agile action is the goal in many teams, but what does agility consist of?
 This agility simulation makes concrete the routines and operating models behind everyday work.
 At the same time, the team gets to reflect on the elements that make a team agile.

 An agile approach involves, for example, a quick feedback cycle and exposing one’s own actions to critique.
 The simulation helps team members understand that different members have different tolerance thresholds for various styles of feedback.
 It also opens a discussion on unclear issues and helps to address issues related to trust.